phr00t/jMonkeyVR/README.md

-I recommend using Phr00t's jMonkeyEngine build here: https://github.com/phr00t/jmonkeyengine (the main jME3 build may work, but Rift-specific changes will be made first on Phr00t's build) -- you can just use the JAR/libs under the dist/ and lib/ folders
+I recommend using Phr00t's jMonkeyEngine build here: https://github.com/phr00t/jmonkeyengine (the main jME3 build may work, but OpenVR-specific changes will be made first on Phr00t's build) -- you can just use the JAR/libs under the dist/ and lib/ folders

-See TestVRApplication.java to see a full example of how to set up an application to use VR hardware & jME3.
+See TestOpenVR.java to see a full example of how to set up an application to use VR hardware & jME3.

-<b>Adding Oculus Rift support to your application:</b>
+<b>Adding OpenVR support to your application:</b>

-1. Add the latest jna-x.x.x, jovr-0.x.x.x, guava-x.x.jar & JMonkeyVR.jar to the project.
+1. Add the latest jna-x.x.x & JMonkeyVR.jar to the project.

-2. Instead of extending SimpleApplication for your Main class, extend VRApplication.
+2. Instead of extending SimpleApplication/BaseApplication for your Main class, extend VRApplication.
 This sets up a few things including the special VR GUI node.
 If you want to configure a few things, use the configureVRApp function as follows (all those options default to "false").

 ```
 public class Main extends VRApplication {